cloudtrainingmga/honllms/README.md

-# honllms
+# hands on llms
-hands on llms
+Explore and learn LLMs